Pennsylvania Registered Agent: Everything You Need to Know

 - Make sure the business name you want is not already in use.
 If the name is not taken, register it using Form DSCB:54-311, Registration of Fictitious Name, and pay the $70 filing fee.

 If you need help with establishing a Pennsylvania registered agent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.